Data-Monkey/HomeAutomation/sonoff.md

 * open termite
 * select port
-* set baud to 115200
+* set baud to 115200   > GREEN is GOOD

-GREEN is GOOD
+* send a command like this to setup wifi : *Backlog SSID1 xxxxxx; Password1 yyyyyy;*

-put a command like this :
+* the log will show new IP adress
-Backlog SSID1 xxxxxx; Password1 yyyyyy;
+* configure mqtt via gui

-configure mqtt via gui
+Sonoff BASIC connections

-Sonoff SV
+Sonoff SV (Save Voltage)